 After Edward IV died, the Woodvilles unsuccessfully attempted to have Edward V crowned and Richard’s Lord Protector status ignored.
 Likewise, Cersei dispenses with Ned’s appointment by simply ripping up the will Robert Baratheon wrote.

 In contrast with the real Edward IV’s son, Joffrey ascends to throne for a while.
 He is not murdered (or “vanished”).
 Likewise, his uncle is not accused of killing him – yet.
 If anything, the young king murders the man in the Richard III role, Ned – who like Richard was appointed Lord Protector.
-Unlike the Woodvilles, Joffrey’s mother’s family — the Lannisters — is victorious in seizing power.
+Unlike the Woodvilles, the Lannisters are victorious in seizing power.